andrewdc/adc/pages/articles/2017-01-24-gh-pages-and-custom-domains/index.md

 It makes sense though, because the Github web interface is creating a file that isn't tracked by your local stuff, and is outside of your process.

-The Solution?
+<h2 class="recent-header"><span>The Solution?</span></h2>

 Simply add your own CNAME file into your output directory (mine is `/public`) and then run your subtree push.
 If, like me, you already totes borked your `gh-pages` branch you can wipe it out with:

 `````
 git push origin :gh-pages
 `````

 Then try `git subtree push --prefix public origin gh-pages` again.

+Hack on, Friends!

+~adc